sareenv/SWIFTUI-MVVM/README.md

 <li> MVVM architectural pattern </li>
 <li> LazyVGrid & VStack and Buttons </li>
 <li> Uses the JSONDecoder to map the JSON data into the defined models </li>
+<li> DispatchQueue to render the User Interface to the main thread</li>